-The Coldest Night of the Year is held on Saturday, February 23, 2019
+Join Us for The Coldest Night of the Year Saturday, February 23, 2019

-Registration opens at 4:00 pm in most locations with walkers released by 5:15 pm returning an hour or two later for a warm cup of stew, chili or soup.
+Registration opens at 4:00 pm at St. Michael Archangel Church Hall with walkers released by 5:15 pm returning an hour or two later at the start point for a warm cup of stew, chili or soup.

 Participants register online to walk 2, 5 or 10km on a safe, looping 5km route mapped out and signed for them with a rest stop or two and route marshals along the way to guide them safely